rocknwa/Flash-Swap/README.md

 ## Overview

 Flash-Swap is a smart contract developed using Solidity and Hardhat.
-It implements a cross-protocol arbitrage trading strategy between Uniswap and Sushiswap.
-The contract allows users to fund the contract, check token balances, place trades, and initiate arbitrage by leveraging flash loans.
+It implements a cross-protocol triangular arbitrage trading strategy between Uniswap and Sushiswap.
+The contract allows users to fund the contract, check token balances, place trades, and initiate triangular arbitrage by leveraging flash loans.

 ## Features

-- **Flash Loan Arbitrage**: Executes arbitrage trades between Uniswap and Sushiswap to exploit price differences.
+- **Flash Loan Arbitrage**: Executes triangular arbitrage trades between Uniswap and Sushiswap to exploit price differences.
 - **Fund Contract**: Allows users to fund the contract with any ERC20 token.
 - **Balance Check**: Provides a public view of the contract's token balance.
 - **Trade Execution**: Facilitates token swaps using Uniswap and Sushiswap routers.